richardschoen/iforgit/vscodeactions.md

 Refresh:```No```

-### Get Most Recent Source Member from Git-SRCFRMGIT
+### Get/Restore Most Recent Source Member from Git-SRCFRMGIT
 Get the most recently committed version of this source member from the associated git repository using the SRCFRMGIT CL command.
 RDi will prompt the user for the CL command unless you uncheck the option to prompt first.

 **Note:** The existing source member in the regular source library will get overwritten with the source member from your Git repository.
 So be sure you are OK replacing the source member in the IBM i library with yiur last git committed version.

-Action Name: ```Restore Most Recent Source Member from Git-(SRCFRMGIT)```
+Action Name: ```Get/Restore Most Recent Source Member from Git-(SRCFRMGIT)```

 Command Type: ```Normal Command```